shivkumar98/AWS-Solutions-Architect-Revision-Notes/chapters/chap03-aws-storage/c_3_2_s3_service_architecture/README.md

 * E.g. you could use `/` delimiter to emulate folder directories.

 ## 🟥 Working with Large Objects
+* There is no size limit for how much a bucket can store, however there is a 5TB limit on a single object
+* There is a 5GB limit on a single upload
+* You can use multipart upload to upload documents up to 5TB
+* AWS offers low-level and high-level APIs for S3 uploads.

 ## 🟥 Encryption